Inca Trail Alternate Route

 What You Miss By Not Taking the Inca Trail

 The Quarry Trail is a nice alternative to the Inca Trail – yes – I’ve done both.
-The main thing you miss by doing the Quarry Trail is hiking through rainforest as the Quarry trail doesn’t go through different micro-climates.
+The main thing you miss by doing the Quarry Trail is hiking through the rainforest, as the Quarry Trail doesn’t go through different micro-climates.
 In addition, you don’t enter Machu Picchu via the Sun Gate.
 But both trails are challenging and have gorgeous views and an Inca history.
-With the Quarry Trail you arrive to Machu Picchu my bus but then you can easily hike up to the Sun Gate once inside Machu Picchu if you want that famous Sun Gate experience.
-However if you are someone who has a driving desire to cross the Inca Trail off your bucket list – then just plan early so you get one of those 200 permits!
+With the Quarry Trail, you arrive at Machu Picchu by bus, but then you can easily hike up to the Sun Gate once inside Machu Picchu if you want that famous Sun Gate experience.
+However, if you are someone who has a driving desire to cross the Inca Trail off your bucket list – then just plan early so you get one of those 200 permits!
 They go fast!

 There are plenty of other alternatives to the Inca Trail – so don’t despair if the permits are gone.
 The Andes are vast and offer many challenges!